robertorosero/pyhtonmig/Doc/library/pickle.rst

        data = pickle.load(f)

+..
+XXX: Add examples showing how to optimize pickles for size (like using
+.. pickletools.optimize() or the gzip module).

 .. seealso::

    Module :mod:`copyreg`
       Pickle interface constructor registration for extension types.

+   Module :mod:`pickletools`
+      Tools for working with and analyzing pickled data.

    Module :mod:`shelve`
       Indexed databases of objects; uses :mod:`pickle`.